Its-Anth0ny/Slice-Insights/README.md

 ### Data Validation and Reconciliation:
 Cross-validated Power BI results with the original SQL database to ensure data accuracy and consistency.
 Addressed any discrepancies by revisiting data extraction and transformation processes.

-### Insights and Recommendations:
-Derived actionable insights from the annual sales report.
-Presented recommendations for optimizing sales, based on identified trends and patterns.

-### Database Management with SQL:
-Conducted queries to retrieve and organize data required for the annual sales report.
-Ensured data accuracy and integrity during extraction to guarantee reliable insights.